pekrau/CouchDB2/README.md

 optional arguments:
-  -h, --help            show this help message and exit --settings FILEPATH   settings file in JSON format -S SERVER, --server SERVER
+  -h, --help            show this help message and exit --settings FILEPATH   Settings file in JSON format.
+  -S SERVER, --server SERVER
-                        CouchDB server URL, including port number -d DATABASE, --database DATABASE
+                        CouchDB server URL, including port number.
+  -d DATABASE, --database DATABASE
-                        database to operate on
+                        Database to operate on.
   -u USERNAME, --username USERNAME
-                        CouchDB user account name
+                        CouchDB user account name.
   -p PASSWORD, --password PASSWORD
-                        CouchDB user account password -q, --password_question
+                        CouchDB user account password.
+  -q, --password_question
-                        ask for the password by interactive input --ca_file FILEORDIRPATH
+                        Ask for the password by interactive input.
+  --ca_file FILE_OR_DIRPATH
-                        file or directory containing CAs -o FILEPATH, --output FILEPATH
+                        File or directory containing CAs.
+  -o FILEPATH, --output FILEPATH
-                        write output to the given file (JSON format) --indent INT          indentation level for JSON format output file -y, --yes             do not ask for confirmation (delete, destroy) -v, --verbose         print more information
+                        Write output to the given file (JSON format).
+  --indent INT          Indentation level for JSON format output file.
+  -y, --yes             Do not ask for confirmation (delete, destroy, undump).
+  -v, --verbose         Print more information.
-  -s, --silent          print no information
+  -s, --silent          Print no information.

 server operations:
-  -V, --version         output CouchDB server version --list                output a list of the databases on the server
+  -V, --version         Output CouchDB server version.
+  --list                Output a list of the databases on the server.

-database operations:
+Database operations.:
+  --create              Create the database.
-  --create              create the database
+  --destroy             Delete the database and all its contents.
-  --destroy             delete the database and all its contents --compact             compact the database; may take some time --compact_design DDOC
+  --compact             Compact the database; may take some time.
+  --compact_design DDOC
-                        compact the view indexes for the named design doc --view_cleanup        remove view index files no longer required --info                output information about the database --security            output security information for the database --set_security FILEPATH
+                        Compact the view indexes for the named design doc.
+  --view_cleanup        Remove view index files no longer required.
+  --info                Output information about the database.
+  --security            Output security information for the database.
+  --set_security FILEPATH
-                        set security information for the database from the JSON file
+                        Set security information for the database from the JSON file.
-  --list_designs        list design documents for the database --design DDOC         output the named design document --put_design DDOC FILEPATH
+  --list_designs        List design documents for the database.
+  --design DDOC         Output the named design document.
+  --put_design DDOC FILEPATH
-                        store the named design document from the file --delete_design DDOC  delete the named design document --dump FILEPATH       create a dump file of the database --undump FILEPATH     load a dump file into the database
+                        Store the named design document from the file.
+  --delete_design DDOC  Delete the named design document.
+  --dump FILEPATH       Create a dump file of the database.
+  --undump FILEPATH     Load a dump file into the database.

-document operations:
+Document operations.:
   -G DOCID, --get DOCID
-                        output the document with the given identifier -P FILEPATH, --put FILEPATH
+                        Output the document with the given identifier.
+  -P FILEPATH, --put FILEPATH
-                        store the document; arg is literal doc or filepath --delete DOCID        delete the document with the given identifier
+                        Store the document; arg is literal doc or filepath.
+  --delete DOCID        Delete the document with the given identifier.

 attachments to document:
   --attach DOCID FILEPATH
-                        attach the specified file to the given document --detach DOCID FILENAME
+                        Attach the specified file to the given document.
+  --detach DOCID FILENAME
-                        remove the attached file from the given document --get_attach DOCID FILENAME
+                        Remove the attached file from the given document.
+  --get_attach DOCID FILENAME
-                        get the attached file from the given document; write to same filepath or that given by '-o'
+                        Get the attached file from the given document; write to same filepath or that given by '-o'.

 query a design view, returning rows:
-  --view SPEC           design view '{design}/{view}' to query --key KEY             key value selecting view rows --startkey KEY        start key value selecting range of view rows --endkey KEY          end key value selecting range of view rows --startkey_docid DOCID
+  --view SPEC           Design view '{design}/{view}' to query.
+  --key KEY             Key value selecting view rows.
+  --startkey KEY        Start key value selecting range of view rows.
+  --endkey KEY          End key value selecting range of view rows.
-                        return rows starting with the specified document --endkey_docid DOCID  stop returning rows when specified document reached --group               group the results using the 'reduce' function --group_level INT     specify the group level to use --noreduce            do not use the 'reduce' function of the view --limit INT           limit the number of returned rows --skip INT            skip this number of rows before returning result --descending          sort rows in descending order (swap start/end keys!)
+  --startkey_docid DOCID
+                        Return rows starting with the specified document.
+  --endkey_docid DOCID  Stop returning rows when specified document reached.
+  --group               Group the results using the 'reduce' function.
+  --group_level INT     Specify the group level to use.
+  --noreduce            Do not use the 'reduce' function of the view.
+  --limit INT           Limit the number of returned rows.
+  --skip INT            Skip this number of rows before returning result.
+  --descending          Sort rows in descending order (swap start/end keys!).
-  --include_docs        include documents in result
+  --include_docs        Include documents in result.
 ```